India's Feb YoY merchandise exports slips but trade deficit widens

-New Delhi, March 2 (IANS) India's February merchandise exports slipped by 0.25 per cent on a year-on-year basis, preliminary data showed on Tuesday.
+New Delhi: India's February merchandise exports slipped by 0.25 per cent on a year-on-year basis, preliminary data showed on Tuesday.

 Accordingly, the country's merchandise exports during the month under review grew to $27.67 billion from $27.74 billion in January 2020.